qoft/ghost/readme.md

 > - [ ] Bring command amount to similar amount as old ghost
 > - [ ] Add nitro sniper
 > - [ ] Add giveaway joiner

+### Support
+> If you need help please read our [Wiki](https://github.com/ghostsb/ghost/wiki) and if you are still in need of support please create an issue or ask in discussions.
+> *Please do not ask for help in Ben's discord server, we will not help with ghost!*